codatio/codat-docs/docs/data-model/accounting/accounting.md

 View the full details of the data types that Codat supports for each accounting platform in the <a className="external" href="https://knowledge.codat.io/supported-features/accounting?view=tab-by-data-type" target="_blank">Data coverage explorer</a>.
 :::

+The following accounting data types are available via Codat's API:

 <DataTypes category="accounting"/>

 <br/>